Is It Difficult To Tie A Roast?

-- The Meat gets cooked evenly.
+- The meat gets cooked evenly.

 What Type Of Meat To Tie For A Roast

-There are many types of meat parts that you can tie up as a roast.
+There are many types of meat parts that you can tie up like a roast.
 The simplest and easiest are chicken breasts, and pork or beef tenderloin.
 These are good for roasting since they are quick and easy to cook.
 There are also cheaper parts of meat though, that can also be tied like a roast.
 These are boneless pork shoulder for example or silverside beef.
 Cooking these meat parts takes hours and they also need to be covered.
 That’s why stewing is preferred in most cases.
 In my tutorial here I’m using silverside beef.